 Trauma-informed Care in Pediatrics Project

-With funding from the NH Children’s Health Foundation, the NHPIP is conducting the Trauma-informed Care in Pediatrics Project.
+New Hampshire Children’s Health Foundation has provided generous grant funding to the NHPIP to conduct the Trauma-informed Care in Pediatrics Project.
 The goals of this project are to:

 This project will run through fall 2021.